pduey/local-dev-env/README.md

 # emacs
 emacs is installed with `brew bundle`

-in finder, go to the emacs application, right click, and choose get info drag the gnu-head-icon.icns file to the small icon in the top right. it might not take effect everywhere until after a reboot (or restarting some specific service).
+In finder, go to the emacs application, right click, and choose get info.
+Drag the gnu-head-icon.icns file to the small icon in the top right.
+It might not take effect everywhere until after a reboot (or restarting some specific service).

 copy the dotemacs and dotemacs.d from this repo into ~/.emacs and ~/.emacs.d
 ```